quietboil/include-sql/docs/index.md

 -- name: loan_books!
 --
--- Updates the book records to reflect loan to a patron --
+-- Updates the book records to reflect the loan to a patron --
 -- # Parameters
 --